alex-courtis/arch/README.md

 Copy `bin/efiBootStub` from this repository into `/usr/local/bin`

-Determine the UUID of the your crypto_LUKS root volume.
+Determine the UUID of the your crypto_LUKS volume.
 Note that it's the raw device, not the crypto volume itself. e.g.

 `blkid -s UUID -o value /dev/nvme0n1p2`